Building a High Performance Professional Services Marketing OrganizationTrying to decide the best marketing structure

 5. How do we measure performance and keep the organization on track?

 The leadership, functional skills, strategies, and tactics fall into place.
-With clarity, you can begin to align performance metrics, assess current strengths and weaknesses and begin prioritizing the people, process, and technology that you will need for your optimal marketing function.
+With clarity, you can begin to align performance metrics, assess current strengths and weaknesses, and begin prioritizing the people, process, and technology that you will need for your optimal marketing function.
 The final marketing function will be as specialized as your organizational structure, culture and budget will allow.
 That is how your firm can build an OPTIMAL marketing organization for YOUR firm’s needs.

 The Illustrated Guide to Organizational Structures Hubspot’s EXCELLENT piece on Marketing functions,

 More on Marketing Organizations